DEFRA/apas-docs/docs/calculator/latest/en/pages/4-calculation-jobs.md

 ### Starting a calculation job

 Once you have finished selecting calculation job settings, start the current calculation job by clicking 'Calculate'.
-You will automatically be taken to the results screen.
-The current calculation job can also be exported by clicking 'Export this job'.
+The current calculation job can also be exported by clicking the export symbol.
+You may click save to save a calculation job without running it.

 Large calculation jobs will take longer to run.